 How do I spend time at camp?

 Fun and exciting adventures abound daily at camp.
-In our Classic Camp sessions, some of the highlights are archery, kayaking, canoeing, swimming, horseback riding, challenge activities, rock climbing, hiking, outdoor cooking, theater, creative arts, and songs & games, but there is so much more!
+In our Classic Camp sessions, some of the highlights are archery, kayaking, canoeing, swimming, horseback riding, paddle boarding, challenge course, cooking, biking, rock climbing, hiking, outdoor cooking, theater, creative arts, and songs and games, but there is so much more!
 Girls can pursue the optional Trail Master progression of outdoor skills.

 You’ll have lots of fun daily with your counselors and friends,including awesome all-camp activities such as Bear Hunt, Capture the Flag, campfires, talent shows and more.
 There is endless singing and games and sometimes just chilling out with nature.